fyquah/fyp-worker-dispatcher/SETTING_UP_MASTER.md

 eval `opam config env`
 ```

-Change the line with `/home/fyquah` in
+**IMPORTANT**: Change the line with `/home/fyquah` in
 ~/fyp/opam-repo-dev/compilers/4.06.0+fyp.comp to the relevant home directory
 in your setup.
+I have not figured out how to use a generic `$HOME` variable
+in the said file.

 Compile OCaml compiler for compiling benchmarks (with support for inlining
-policies and overrides):
+policies and overrides).
+The script assumes that this ocaml version lives
+in `~/fyp/ocaml`:

 ```bash
 cd ~/fyp/worker-dispatcher